 Chief Clinical Officer

 Tjeerd has a background in biotechnology and zoology and has 6 years of experience as OR technician.
-He also worked for 13 years at the department of medical technology and clinical physics of the university medical center Utrecht and obtained extensive experience in research and implementation of innovative medical technology.
+He then worked for thirteen years at the department of medical technology and clinical physics of the University Medical Center Utrecht.
+A.o. he has provided technical support to patients with left ventricular assist device (LVAD).
+He has also gained a great deal of experience in researching and implementing innovative medical technology.
+In 2018 he obtained his PhD on “new laser systems for surgery: physical aspects and implementation in the clinic” joined Prolira as Chief Clinical Officer.

 Clinical implementation / Research